alfonsoristorato/lucreziasPresent/lucreziasPresent-backend/README.md

   CREATE USER 'user'@'dockerContainerIpAddress' IDENTIFIED WITH mysql_native_password BY 'password';
   GRANT ALL PRIVILEGES ON lucreziasPresent.\* TO 'username'@'dockerContainerIpAddress';
   FLUSH PRIVILEGES;
+- allow fw access to port 3306 from dockerContainerIpAddress;

 ### Install automysqlbackup to backup your db